ddebko/go-vizier/README.md

 ### TODO

+- Look into using Dynamic Select Statement reflect.SelectCase
 - Observer For The Worker Pool To Record Statistics On States/Edges
 - Detect & Fail On Edge Cycle Within Manager
+- Examples
+    - DynamoDB